plsuwu/plsuwu/src/docs/writeups/bleed_the_stack.md

 - send loads of '%x' format specifiers when prompted for input,
 - and finally parse and decode the response.

-Noting that some bytearrays dont appear to have a valid ascii representation (such as the aformentioned `f7f77620`), we can handle any errors by just ignoring these as unnecessary.
+Considering that some byte arrays may not translate to valid ASCII representations (such as the aforementioned `f7f77620`), we can handle any errors by simply ignoring these as unnecessary.

 ```python
 from pwn import *